 Step 6: Water System: Bathroom and Kitchen

 I want to have the simplest system possible to have running water, a bathroom, shower, and sink.
+I’m also very interested in composting toilets, but I can’t figure out why they’re so expensive!
 I know I have some options:

 Step 7: Insulation

 Insulating the bus is important if I want to control the temperature.
-Here in the Midwest we have brutal summers and brutal winters.
-My comfort is important to me and I’m not going to live uncomfortably
+Here in the Midwest we have brutal summers and terrible winters.
+My comfort is important to me and I’m not going to live uncomfortably.

 Step 8: Flooring and Walls

 I want the inside of the van to have wood paneling.
 I’m going to have to find someone who knows how to install that.

 I plan on buying my own furnishings from flea markets rather than custom building furniture for the bus.
 Anything I find will need to be small.
 I’m hoping to get furniture that can be used for more than one person.
 For instance, storage ottomans can hold belongs, while providing seating, and be scooted together at night to make a bed.
 I’m going to have to get creative with the space.